joshnsw/Data-Science-Analysis-projects/Covid Data Analysis/readme.md

 -continent with highest death count
 -total cases and deaths worldwide
--total population that was vaccinated by rolling count of new vaccinations
+-total population that was vaccinated by rolling count of new vaccinations 3.Upload data to tableau,edited information in four different sheets and combined the sheets into one dashboard.

 ```
 SELECT *